michael-collins/creative-research-book/projects/ritual/deliver_ritual_project_document.md

 ### Dos and don'ts

-1. Do not steal graphics from the Internet.
+1. Do not steal other people's graphics.
 Find properly licensed graphics or use graphics software to recreate them.
+If you are speficially referencing a specific graphic to help frame a discussion, then properly caption and cite the graphic.
 Graphics from this course book are CC licensed unless stated otherwise and require attribution.
 See the (license page)[/LICENSE.md].
 2. Do not center align long form text.
 Captions and quotes are fine, but not main body text.
 3. Do include a minimum of two scholarly citations including publications from Google Scholar, and other reputable sources.